 My Dog Won’t Lay Down: 6 Reasons Why and What To Do

-dog wont lay downDogs are known for being active and playful, but sometimes they just want to relax.
-Laying down is a natural position for dogs, but some find it difficult or uncomfortable.
 If you notice your dog struggling to get comfortable when they lay down, pay attention to this.
 It could be a sign of an underlying health problem.
 Some dog owners shrug it off as they might think their dog is just being lazy, but this isn’t always the case.

-Normal Resting Position for Dogs
+Normal Resting Position For Dogs

 Dogs usually sleep on their side or stomach with their legs stretched out behind them.
 This position is the most comfortable for dogs and allows them to get the best rest possible.
 Depending on their age and breed, their sleeping and resting positions might be different.
-For example, puppies typically sleep on their backs with their legs in the air because they’re still growing and developing.
-Older dogs might find it more comfortable to sleep in a curled position.

 There are many reasons why your dog might not be able to lay down or might not want to.
 Let’s take a look at some of the potential causes.

-Arthritis
+1. Arthritis

 One of the most common reasons why dogs have difficulty laying down is arthritis.
 This is especially true for older dogs as they’re more likely to develop this condition.
 Arthritis is a degenerative disease that causes inflammation in the joints.
 This can make it difficult and painful for your dog to move around, mainly when they try and lay down.